Occupational Safety & Risk Management

 Woman with hardhat on phone in front of personal protective equipment (PPE).

-Bakersfield College's Occupational Safety and Risk Management program covers topics such as workplace safety regulations, risk management, emergency preparedness, and hazard identification and control.
+Bakersfield College's Occupational Safety and Risk Management program covers topics such as workplace safety regulations, risk management, and hazard identification and control.

 Safety professionals strive to protect people, property, and the environment using hazard identification and risk control techniques, working to balance safety and compliance with production and profit.
 Upon completion of the program, graduates will be prepared to take on roles such as safety coordinator, risk management specialist, and safety inspector in a variety of industries.